 This one-year training program begins on July 1 and concludes on June 30 of the following year.
 Successful graduates of the program will receive a certificate.
-Residents will have salaried positions, including two weeks of leave.
+Residents will have salaried positions, including ten days of leave.

 The Foothills Medical Centre is a high tech hospital with the leading centre for cancer research and treatment (Tom Baker Cancer Centre).
 It also offers services such as: the emergency room and trauma center, intensive care unit, cardiac care unit, and a high-risk maternity and neonatal intensive care unit, providing advanced healthcare services to southern Alberta, southeastern British Columbia and southwestern Saskatchewan.

 The Calgary Dental General Practice Residency Program, at the Foothills Medical Centre, is an accredited program by the Commission on Dental Accreditation of Canada (CDAC).

 The program will provide dentists with a broad multidisciplinary approach to all aspects of clinical dentistry, and to all types of patients, from healthy to special needs.
 Advanced postgraduate training will be provided in several dental specialties, including:

 - pediatric dentistry

 The training consists mostly of chair-side clinical teaching, a series of lectures, journal clubs, rounds and seminars throughout the year.
 The dental residents’ training will also include case presentations and treatment planning seminars, as well as other sessions dealing with dental and medical topics of importance.